-- Any passenger who is suspected of COVID-19 or another contagious disease will have another health assessment.
-It includes taking up the temperature again and assessing clinical and epidemiological health.
+- Any passenger who is suspected of COVID-19 or another contagious disease will undergo another health assessment.
+It includes taking the temperature back and assessing clinical and epidemiological health.
 It can even be tested for COVID-19.
 If an infectious disease is confirmed, the traveler will be taken to a medical center.

 The mask is mandatory even on the street

 In addition to the rules of entry into Spain, you should also know that there are rules to follow in Spain.